-- Native Cover metric.
-Relative change in cover of native vegetation community types (other than arrowweed1) on sandbars and channel margins using the total percentage increase in native states (change in native cover = cover{final}/cover{initial}). - Native Diversity metric.
-Relative change in diversity of native vegetation community types (other than arrowweed) on sandbars and channel margins using the Shannon-Weiner Index for richness/evenness (change in diversity = diversity_final/diversity_initial). - Native/Nonnative Ratio metric.
-Relative change in the ratio of native- (other than arrowweed) to nonnative-dominated vegetation community types on sandbars and channel margins (change in native/nonnative ratio = ratio{final/ratio{initial}).} - Arrowweed metric.
-Relative change in the arrowweed state on sandbars and channel margins using the total percentage decrease in arrowweed states (change in arrowweed = arrowweed{initial}/arrowweed{final}).
+• Relative change in cover of native vegetation community types (other than arrowweed) on sandbars and channel margins using the total percent increase in native states (change in native cover = coverfinal/coverinitial).

+• Relative change in diversity of native vegetation community types (other than arrowweed) on sandbars and channel margins using the Shannon-Weiner Index for richness/evenness (change in diversity = diversity final/diversity final/diversi

+• Relative change in the ratio of native (other than arrowweed)/nonnative dominated vegetation community types on sandbars and channel margins (change in native/nonnative ratio = ratiofinal/ratioinitial).

+Relative change in the arrowweed state on sandbars and channel margins using the total percent decrease in arrowweed states (Change in arrowweed = arrowweedinitial/arrowweedfinal).

-These performance metrics were developed from the resource goal for riparian vegetation downstream from Glen Canyon Dam: Maintain native vegetation and wildlife habitat, in various stages of maturity, that is diverse, healthy, productive, self-sustaining, and ecologically appropriate.
+These performance metrics were developed from the resource goal for riparian vegetation downstream from Glen Canyon Dam: Maintain native vegetation and wildlife habitat, in various stages of maturity that is diverse, healthy, productive, self-sustaining, and ecologically appropriate.

 The state and transition model was developed to compare the effects of various flow regimes on Colorado River riparian vegetation.
 Seven vegetation states are used in the model to represent plant community types found along the river on sandbars and channel margins in the new high-water zone and fluctuation zone.
-Species associated with a state respond similarly to Colorado River hydrologic factors, such as depth, timing, and duration of inundation.
+Species associated with a state respond similarly to Colorado River hydrologic factors such as depth, timing, and duration of inundation.
 These states and the plant species associated with each are given in Table G-1.
-The model and data used to calculate performance metrics are based on vegetation studies conducted within Grand Canyon National Park and may have limited application to riparian vegetation communities within Glen Canyon.
-The model consists of six submodels based on landforms: lower separation bar, upper separation bar, lower reattachment bar, upper reattachment bar, lower channel margin, and upper channel margin.
-Upper and lower bars are divided at the 25,000-cfs flow stage.
+The model and data used to calculate performance metrics are based on vegetation studies conducted within Grand Canyon National Park and may have limited application to riparian vegetation communities within Glen

-1 This species was selected to be excluded from the native species metrics and to be a fourth metric.
-It is managed differently from other native species because of its tendency to rapidly establish on sandbars to the exclusion of other species.
+This species was selected to be excluded from the native species metrics and to be a fourth metric.
+It is managed differently than other native species because of its tendency to rapidly establish on sandbars to the exclusion of other species.